Six Bells Infants School.

 The Later Years.

-In 1972 the Six Bells School closed owing to subsidence, the pupils were transferred to Bryngwyn School.
+In 1972 the Six Bells Junior School (as seen on the map right) closed owing to subsidence, the pupils were transferred to Bryngwyn School.
 The site was later taken over by an Engineering Company.
 The mixed school building is still standing.